-Lane & Waterman attorneys Byrne, Patterson, McIntyre, and Gulbranson present at Scott County Bar Association Last Chance CLE event
+Lane & Waterman Attorneys Mike Byrne, Ben Patterson, Josh McIntyre, and Tim Gulbranson Present at Scott County Bar Association Last Chance CLE Event

 Lane & Waterman attorneys Michael Byrne, Ben Patterson, Joshua McIntyre, and Tim Gulbranson presented at the Scott County Bar Association Last Chance Continuing Legal Education series on Friday, December 18.
 Part of the CLE focused on ethics, with Byrne moderating the Ethics Panel and McIntyre presenting on Ethics in Technology.